stmilne/icds_docs_v2/docs/packages/packages.md

 # Python

-Several common software platforms, including Python (a widely used programming language) are highly extensible by loading packages.
+Several common software platforms, including Python (a widely used programming language), are highly extensible by loading packages.

-These packages can be loaded within the application itself, or before the application is launched, using a package manager.
+Packages can be loaded within the application, or before the application is launched by using a package manager.

 `pip` is the package installer for Python.
-To load Python packages on Roar, use `pip` with the `--user` flag (which directs Python to install the package for a single user):
+To load Python packages on Roar, use `pip` with the option `--user` (which directs Python to install the package for a single user):

 ```
 pip install --user <package>
 ```

-Sometimes, user python package libraries can become too large for storage in the home directory.
+Sometimes, Python package libraries can become too large to store in the home directory.
-To correct this issue, see [Quota issues in home](../handling-files/file-storage.md/#quota-issues-in-home).
+To remedy this, see [Quota issues in home](../handling-files/file-storage.md/#quota-issues-in-home).